Fuzzy invasion of domestic rabbits has a Florida suburb hopping into a hunt for new owners

 “The safety of this rabbit population is of utmost importance to the City, and any decision to involve ourselves will be certain to see these rabbits placed into the hands of people with a passion to provide the necessary care and love for these rabbits,” Police Chief Gary Blocker said in a statement.

-The Florida Fish and Wildlife Conservation Commission, which often culls invasive animals, has told the city it will not intercede.
+The Florida Fish and Wildlife Conservation Commission often culls invasive animals and has told the city it will not intercede.
 The rabbits pose no immediate threat to wildlife.

 Lionhead rabbits aren’t the only invasive species causing headaches or worse for Floridians.
 Burmese pythons and lionfish are killing off native species.
 Giant African snails eat stucco off homes and carry human disease.
 Iguanas destroy gardens.
 Like the Wilton Manors lionhead rabbits, those populations all started when people illegally turned them loose.